ongyiumark/analyzing-short-swaps/README.md

 In other words, the index of the permutation $p$ is the index of $p$ when all possible permutations are sorted in an array.

 We have written an algorithm that converts a permutation to its index and vice versa in $O(n\log n)$ where $n$ is the size of the permutation.
-The algorithm can be found in `converter.cpp` of the `data-generators` directory, which can be executed using `converter_cli.exe`.
+The algorithm can be found in `converter.cpp` of the `data-generators` directory, which can be executed using `converter_cli.exe` on windows or `converter_cli` on linux.

 To convert an index to a permutation, we use the `-i` flag, and to convert a permutation to its index, we use the `-p` flag.
 ```sh